pyrethrum/webdriver/webdriver-precore/README.md

 ## Why This Library?

 Several libraries provide WebDriver bindings for Haskell.
-However, when development on this library began, the existing options were either unmaintained, dependent on Selenium, or tightly coupled with larger, opinionated testing frameworks.
+However, when development on this library began, the existing options were either unmaintained, dependent on Selenium, or tightly coupled with larger, batteries included testing frameworks.

-The authors aim to develop a set of low-level libraries to support web UI testing within our standalone test framework, while also making them useful for others.
+We, the authors of this library, are developing our own standalone test framework.
+We are enabling web UI testing within this framework, by first developing a number of independent low level libraries with the goal of making them broadly useful to others as well.
 This library is the first in that series.

 ### Core Principles
 - **Direct W3C WebDriver Implementation**